elatov/elatov.github.io/_posts/2014-03-06-rhcsa-rhce-chapter-11-selinux.md

 From the SELinux Guide:

 > Almost every service that listens on a network, such as **sshd** or **httpd**, is confined in Red Hat Enterprise Linux.
 Also, most processes that run as the Linux root user and perform tasks for users, such as the **passwd** application, are confined.
 When a process is confined, it runs in its own domain, such as the **httpd** process running in the **httpd_t** domain.
-If a confined process is compromised by an attacker, depending on SELinux policy configuration, an attacker&#8217;s access to resources and the possible damage they can do is limited.
+If a confined process is compromised by an attacker, depending on SELinux policy configuration, an attacker's access to resources and the possible damage they can do is limited.

-Let&#8217;s test this out.
+Let's test this out.
 If you want to enable SELinux logging, install the following packages:

     # yum install policycoreutils-python policycoreutils selinux-policy setroubleshoot-server